 Suffering from the recession, a catalyst to invite the public into this very special place in northeast Florida reportedly is economic (to raise funds to help run the plantation).
 So those who utilize the venue for meetings will be helping to support Gilman’s ideals — conservation of endangered species, support of the arts, and funding medical research.

-Note that back around 2002, White Oak experimented with offering corporate memberships at hefty prices, said to range in the $125K to $150K price range, but that business concept apparently did not take off.
+Note that back around 2002, White Oak experimented with corporate memberships at hefty prices, said to be in the $125K to $150K price range, but that business concept apparently did not take off.